Home » Tulsa woman praises surgeon after life-changing procedure

 Years later, when pain developed in her left shoulder, Evans returned to Dr. Treat.
 At first, he suspected her neck was contributing to the problem and coordinated imaging and conservative care.
 But when scans revealed a full-thickness rotator cuff tear that had completely detached from the bone, the path forward became clear.
 As Dr. Treat explained the anatomy and the limitations of repair, Evans realized a replacement was inevitable.

-Dr. Treat recommended a reverse shoulder replacement, a procedure he performs frequently with the assistance of advanced surgical mapping technology.
+Dr. Treat recommended a reverse shoulder replacement, a procedure he performs frequently using advanced surgical techniques and a minimally invasive approach to help patients recover faster and achieve excellent results.

 Evans said her surgery took only about 12 minutes — a reflection, she believes, of his precision and experience.
 She also credits the short operative time for her smooth recovery, noting that less time under retraction can mean less trauma to surrounding tissues.
 Evans worked diligently on her physical therapy, but she believes the foundation was set in the operating room.